 Please note that while you pay income tax when filing your tax return, the local income tax based on this income is calculated by each local government, and you will be notified of the final amount around June.
 You will be required to pay the local income tax using the payment method you selected when filing your tax return.

-However, if you trade with overseas FX brokers other than Exness, you must combine your gains and losses to determine whether you need to file a tax return.
-Please also note that if you have any other income classified as miscellaneous income subject to comprehensive taxation, you must combine it with your annual gains and losses from Exness to determine whether you need to file a tax return.
+However, if you trade with overseas FX brokers other than Exness, you must aggregate your gains and losses to determine whether you need to file a tax return.
+Please also note that if you have any other income classified as miscellaneous income subject to comprehensive taxation, you must aggregate it with your annual gains and losses from Exness to determine whether you need to file a tax return.

 | Taxable income | Income tax rate (*1) | Deduction | Resident Tax |

-| Less than 1,950,000 yen | 5% | 0 yen | 10% |
+| Less than 1,950,000 yen | 5% | Free | 10% |

 | 1,950,000 yen or more but less than 3,300,000 yen | 10% | 97,500 yen | 10% |